-Mr. Pichler has specific expertise in international intellectual property and commercial law including European Union and German law, and has advised clients from the United States and abroad in a variety of international transactions.
-He is admitted to practice in New York, California, and Germany and has advised clients from the United States and abroad in a variety of international transactions and with respect to global intellectual property protection strategies.
-Mr. Pichler holds advanced degrees in law in the U.S. and Germany.
+Mr. Pichler has specific expertise in international intellectual property and commercial law including European Union and German law, and has advised clients from the United States and abroad in a variety of international transactions and with respect to global intellectual property protection strategies.
+Clients he advised include AccuWeather, Astellas, Atmel, Autodesk, DSP Group, Elpida, Fujitsu, Hitachi, Intel, Mediatek, Mitsubishi Electric, Moody’s, Netlist, Nikon, On Semiconductor, Otto Group, Panasonic, Technicolor and Toshiba.

 Mr. Pichler served as adjunct professor at the University of San Francisco School of Law, where he taught International Intellectual Property Law, and has published several books and articles in the field of intellectual property and technology law.
 In 2005/2006, Mr. Pichler served as the Global Engelberg Fellow from Practice at the Engelberg Center for Innovation Law and Policy at New York University’s School of Law where he conducted research on issues surrounding the patent exhaustion and implied license doctrines.

-Mr. Pichler received his law degree (J.D.) from the University of Freiburg, Germany, in 1995.
-He also holds a J.S.M.
+Mr. Pichler holds advanced degrees in law in the U.S. and Germany.
+He received his law degree (J.D.) from the University of Freiburg, Germany, in 1995, and he holds a J.S.M.
 (Master of the Science of Law) degree from Stanford Law School and a Ph.D.
 (Dr. iur.) from the University of Münster, Germany.
-He joined Morrison & Foerster's San Francisco office in 2000, and transferred to the firm's New York office in 2006.
+He is admitted to practice in New York, California, and Germany.